ozovalihasan/ead/documents/how-to-use.md

 The Types of Associations
 -------------------------

-EAD supports five types of associations:
+EAD supports seven types of associations:

 * [`belongs_to`](#The-belongs_to-Association)
 * [`has_one`](#The-has_one-Association)
 * [`has_many`](#The-has_many-Association)
 * [`has_many :through`](#The-has_many-:through-Association)
 * [`has_one :through`](#The-has_one-:through-Association)

 In the remainder of this documentation, you'll learn how to declare and use the various forms of associations.
 But first, a quick introduction to the situations where each association type is appropriate.